Direct detection of dark photon dark matter using radio telescopes

-One category of broadband haloscope experiments uses dish reflector to look for dark photons~\cite{Horns:2012jf, Jaeckel:2013eha, Jaeckel:2015kea}.
-The original proposal uses a spherical reflector to convert $A' \to \gamma$, and the mono-chromatic photons with energy of $m_{A'} $ are emitted perpendicular to the surface, thus focus on the spherical center.
-This method has been applied to room sized experiments \cite{Suzuki:2015vka, Suzuki:2015sza, Knirck:2018ojz, Tomita:2020usq, Godfrey:2021tvs, Brun:2019kak, FUNKExperiment:2020ofv}, with variations using plane/parabolic reflectors or dipole antenna placed in a shielded room.
+One category of broadband haloscope experiments uses a dish reflector to look for dark photons~\cite{Horns:2012jf, Jaeckel:2013eha, Jaeckel:2015kea}.
+The original proposal uses a spherical reflector to convert $A' \to \gamma$, and the monochromatic photons with energy $m_{A'} c^2$ are emitted perpendicular to the surface, thus focusing on the spherical center.
+This method has been applied to room-sized experiments \cite{Suzuki:2015vka, Suzuki:2015sza, Knirck:2018ojz, Tomita:2020usq, Godfrey:2021tvs, Brun:2019kak, FUNKExperiment:2020ofv}, with variations using plane/parabolic reflectors or dipole antenna placed in a shielded room.

-In this work, we propose to use existing and future radio telescopes to directly search for DPDM.
-With extremely large effective areas and extraordinary detectors, the sensitivities of large scale radio telescopes can surpass the current astrophysics bounds on radio-frequency DPDM by several orders of magnitude.
-We propose one method using large single antenna to convert dark photon to radio signal and the other use antenna arrays forming interferometer pairs to receive radio signal exploiting the long coherent length of DPDM.
+In this work, we propose to use existing and future radio telescopes to search for DPDM directly.
+With huge effective areas and great detectors, the sensitivities of large-scale radio telescopes can surpass current astrophysics bounds on radio-frequency DPDM by several orders of magnitude.
+We perform two types of studies: one exploits a single large dish antenna to convert dark photons into radio signals; the other uses antenna arrays forming interferometer pairs to receive radio signals, taking advantage of the long DPDM coherence.

-In Fig.~\ref{fig:fin}, we summarize our main results.
-The region surrounded by the solid red curve is excluded by the FAST observation data described later in this work.
-The dashed red, blue and brown curves show the projective sensitivities of the FAST, LOFAR and SKA1~\cite{footnote} telescopes assuming one-hour observation time.
-As comparisons, the constraints from the cosmic microwave background (CMB) and haloscopes are also shown by the black and gray shaded regions, respectively.
-The results show that with the large scale interferometric arrays, radio telescopes can play an important role in searching for DPDM.
+Fig.~\ref{fig:fin} summarizes our main results.
+The FAST data excludes the region surrounded by the solid red curve.
+The dashed red, blue, and brown curves show the projected sensitivities of FAST, LOFAR, and SKA1~\cite{footnote} telescopes, assuming one-hour observation.
+For comparison, CMB and haloscopes constraints are shown by the black and gray shaded regions, respectively.
+The results show that large radio telescopes can play an essential and complementary role in DPDM searches. \\